rijn/ColorConverter.js/README.md

 ### Import colors

-You can push a array of colors through `import` method.
+You can push colors through `import` method.

 ```
+/* import a array of colors */
 colors = [
     "RGB('ffffff');",
     "RGB('#FFFFFF');",